 “I think a big point of distinction is the support we are provided during each move as we progress through the program.”

-“This training isn’t widely available; however, our Technical Services Manager Adam Little has been instrumental in advocating for me to carve out the career that I wish to pursue.”
+The graduates credit Technical Services Manager Adam Little for his guideance, saying he has been instrumental in advocating to carve out the career that they wish to pursue.